mantorok1/homebridge-rinnai-touch-platform/README.md

 ## Accessories

-This plugin will add one or more accessories to the Home app depending on your Rinnai Touch status.
-Accessories are discovered automatically without any need to modify the config.json file.
+This plugin will add one or more accessories to the Home app depending on the status received from the Rinnai Touch module.
+Accessories are discovered automatically.
 The following table describes each type of accessory.

 |Accessory|Description|
 |-|-|